-The ramifications of such space pollution are profound.
-Even small debris, such as bolts, pose significant risks due to their high velocities in low earth orbit.
-The damages created by debris could have catastrophic consequences as satellites are essential for telecommunications, weather forecasting, navigation, earth observation, and geolocation.1 Our daily reliance on these satellites extends to activities such as agricultural planning, flight navigation, maritime transport, access to the internet, television broadcasting, bank transfers, and natural disaster management.
-Collisions may also diminish societies' ability to address other environmental problems as satellites play an essential role in monitoring atmospheric pollution, deforestation, oceans' health, ozone depletion, and climate change.
-(UN 2021)2
+Earth observation, and geolocation.1 Our daily reliance on these satellites extends to activities such as agricultural planning, flight navigation, maritime transport, access to the internet, television broadcasting, bank transfers, and natural disaster management.
+Collisions may also diminish societies' ability to address other environmental problems, as satellites play an essential role in monitoring atmospheric pollution, deforestation, ocean health, ozone depletion, and climate change (United Nations 2021).2

-Recent studies suggest that Elinor Ostrom's lessons on polycentric local resources management can be applied to orbital debris to foster a more sustainable space governance (Johnson-Freese and Weeden 2012; Weeden and Chow 2012; Shackelford 2014; Tepper 2014; Kurt 2015; Migaud et al. 2021; Lambach and Wesel 2021; Nordman 2021).
+Recent studies suggest that Ostrom's lessons on polycentric local resource management can be applied to orbital debris to foster more sustainable space governance (Johnson-Freese and Weeden 2012; Kurt 2015; Lambach and Wesel 2021; Migaud et al. 2021; Nordman 2021; Shackelford 2014; Tepper 2014; Weeden and Chow 2012).
 However, most of these studies are theoretical and provide only anecdotal evidence.
-This paper takes a step further by empirically assessing the polycentricity of the space governance system.
-To conduct this empirical assessment, we establish a clear distinction between the structural characteristics, the expected emerging properties, and the favorable factors of a polycentric system that manage common pool resources sustainably.
+This article takes a step further by empirically assessing the polycentricity of the space governance system.
+To conduct this empirical assessment, we establish a clear distinction between the structural characteristics, the expected emerging properties, and the favorable factors of a polycentric system that manages common-pool resources sustainably.

 Using a combination of network analysis, content analysis, and interview data, this study finds that, while the outer space governance system embodies a polycentric structure, sustainability norms governing orbital debris have not yet emerged from it.
-It further argues that this non-emergence could be explained by the absence of several favorable factors observed in well-functioning polycentric systems.
-At a time when polycentricity is presented as a potential model for various global environmental challenges (e.g. Lofthouse et al. 2023), this finding is a useful reminder that a polycentric structure alone is not sufficient to ensure sustainability.
+It further argues that this nonemergence could be explained by the absence of several favorable factors observed in well-functioning polycentric systems.
+At a time when polycentricity is presented as a potential model for various global environmental challenges (e.g., Lofthouse and Herzberg 2023), this finding is a useful reminder that a polycentric structure alone is not sufficient to ensure sustainability.

-The paper is divided into four sections.
+The article is divided into four sections.
 This first section reviews the literature and underscores the necessity of an empirical investigation.
 The second presents the results of a network analysis of space arrangements and establishes that space governance has the structural characteristics of a polycentric system.
 The third section relies on content analysis and finds that norms addressing orbital debris have only modestly emerged from this governance system.
-The fourth part draws on interview data to explore some of the missing favorable factors in an effort to explain why this governance system, despite its structural characteristics, has so far failed to manifest the emerging properties of a well-functioning polycentric system.
+The fourth part draws on interview data to explore some of the missing favorable factors in an effort to explain why this governance system, despite its structural characteristics, has so far failed to manifest the emerging properties of a wellfunctioning polycentric system.

-1 A recent study estimates that "debris will cause negative damage of approximately 1.95% of global Gross Domestic Product (GDP) in the long term if no debris is remediated at all."
-(Nozawa et al. 2023: 101580)
+A recent study estimates that "debris will cause negative damage of approximately 1.95% of global Gross Domestic Product (GDP) in the long term if no debris is remediated at all" (Nozawa et al. 2023, 101580).

-2 Wilson and Vasile (2023) call the "space sustainability paradox" the situation whereby the increasing use of space to address social and environmental problems on Earth contributes to an unsustainable number of orbital launches.
+^{2.} Wilson and Vasile (2023) call the "space sustainability paradox" the situation whereby the increasing use of space to address social and environmental problems on Earth contributes to an unsustainable number of orbital launches.